 Our Dress Code

-We respectfully ask that you and your guests, consider our monks and nuns and observe our dress code in all public places especially on the ‘hill’ and in the meditation hall.
-Please do not wear revealing clothing, low-cut, strappy tops, see-through clothing or very tight attire.
+We respectfully ask that you and your guests, consider our monks and nuns and observe our dress code in all public places, especially on the ‘hill’ and in the meditation hall.
+Please do not wear revealing clothing, low-cut or strappy tops, see-through clothing or very tight attire.
 Shirts with long or short sleeves, covering the upper body and shoulders, and pants or dresses, that are knee-length or longer, are appropriate for all public areas.

 Keep in touch with our community.
 Follow our Facebook page and subscribe to our regular newsletter using the button below to keep in touch with what’s happening and to receive updates.